 Not just your veggies either, your taste buds are going to be saying, “you know what, you alright.”
 And the rest of you is going to be happy because the prep for this Low Calorie Thai Peanut Dressing is just a few pulses in the food processor.

 This post first appeared on Hunger Thirst Play in March 2017.
 The recipe remains the same delicious goodness, but content and affiliate links for this post have been updated.
-The price you pay for affiliate products is the same, but I make a commission from the sale.
-Thank you for your support!

 - Less calories with full peanut buttery goodness